octanner/ios-team/swift-style-guide.md

 ## Variables

-Variables should be named descriptively, with the variable’s name clearly communicating what the variable _is_ and pertinent information a programmer needs to use that value properly.
+Variables names should clearly communicate what the variable _is_ and pertinent information a programmer needs to use that value properly.

 Use implicit typing.
 This creates a greater need for thoughtful variable names which lead to reasonable assumptions about their types.